facebook/zstd/doc/zstd_compression_format.md

 that is starting from the end down to the beginning.
 Therefore it's necessary to know the size of each bitstream.

-It's also necessary to know exactly which _bit_ is the latest.
+It's also necessary to know exactly which _bit_ is the last one.
 This is detected by a final bit flag : the highest bit of latest byte is a final-bit-flag.
 Consequently, a last byte of `0` is not possible.